forrestjgq/lsp/thread/pwpt/pthread7.md

 The problem can instead be fixed by recoding asctime to allocate a heap buffer using malloc, formatting the time string into that buffer, and returning its address.
 The function can use a thread-specific data key to keep track of the heap address so that it can be reused on the next call within that thread.
 When the thread terminates, a destructor function can free the storage.

 It would be more efficient to avoid using malloc and thread-specific data, but that requires changing the interface to asctime.
-Pthreads adds a new thread-safe alternative to asctime, called asctime\_r, which requires the caller to pass the address and length of a buffer.
-The asctime\_r function formats the time string into the caller's buffer.
+Pthreads adds a new thread-safe alternative to asctime, called **asctime\_r**, which requires the caller to pass the address and length of a buffer.
+The **asctime\_r** function formats the time string into the caller's buffer.
 This allows the caller to manage the buffer in any way that's convenient.
 It can be on the thread's stack, in heap, or can even be shared between threads.
 Although in a way this is "giving up" on the existing function and defining a new function, it is often the best way (and sometimes the only practical way) to make a function thread-safe.

 ### 7.3.2 Living with legacy libraries
 Sometimes you have to work with code you didn't write, and can't change.
 A lot of code is now being made thread-safe, and most operating systems that support threads can be expected to supply thread-safe implementations of the common bundled library packages.
 The "inner circle" of thread-safe libraries will gradually increase to become the rule rather than the exception as more application and library developers demand thread-safety.

-But inevitably you'll find that a library you need hasn't been made thread- safe, for example, an older version of the X Windows windowing system, or a database engine, or a simulation package.
+But inevitably you'll find that a library you need hasn't been made thread-safe, for example, an older version of the X Windows windowing system, or a database engine, or a simulation package.
 And you won't have source code.
 Of course you'll immediately complain to the supplier of the library and convince them to make the next version fully thread-safe.
 But what can you do until the new version arrives?

 If you really need the library, the answer is "use it anyway."
 There are a number of techniques you can use, from simple to complex.
 The appropriate level of complexity required depends entirely on the library's interface and how (as well as how much) you use the library in your code.

 > Make the unsafe library into a server thread.

 In some cases, you may find it convenient to restrict use of the library to one thread, making that thread a "server" for the capabilities provided by the unsafe library.
-This technique is commonly applied, for example, when using versions of the XI1 protocol client library that are not thread-safe.
-The main thread or some other thread created for the purpose processes queued XI1 requests on behalf of other threads.
-Only the server thread makes calls into the XI1 library, so it does not matter whether XI1 is thread-safe.
+This technique is commonly applied, for example, when using versions of the X11 protocol client library that are not thread-safe.
+The main thread or some other thread created for the purpose processes queued X11 requests on behalf of other threads.
+Only the server thread makes calls into the X11 library, so it does not matter whether X11 is thread-safe.

 > Write your own "big mutex" wrappers around the interfaces.

 If the function you need has a "thread-safe interface" but not a "thread-safe implementation," then you may be able to encapsulate each call inside a wrapper function (or a macro) that locks a mutex, calls the function, and then unlocks the mutex.
 This is just an external version of the "big mutex" approach.
-By "thread- safe interface" I mean that the function relies on the static state, but that any data returned to the caller isn't subject to alteration by later calls.
+By "thread-safe interface" I mean that the function relies on the static state, but that any data returned to the caller isn't subject to alteration by later calls.
 For example, malloc fits that category.
 The allocation of memory involves static data that needs to be protected, but once a block has been allocated and returned to a caller, that address (and the memory to which it points) will not be affected by later calls to malloc.
-The external "big mutex" is not a good solution for libraries that may block for substantial periods of time-like XI1 or any other network protocol.
+The external "big mutex" is not a good solution for libraries that may block for substantial periods of time-like X11 or any other network protocol.
 While the result may be safe, it will be very inefficient unless you rarely use the library, because other threads may be locked out for long periods of time while remote operations are taking place.

 > Extend the implementation with external state.

 A big mutex won't fix a function like asctime that writes data into a static buffer and returns the address: The returned data must be protected until the caller is finished using it, and the data is used outside the wrapper.
 For a function like strtok the data is in use until the entire sequence of tokens has been parsed.
 In general, functions that have persistent static data are more difficult to encapsulate.

 A function like asctime can be encapsulated by creating a wrapper function that locks a mutex, calls the function, copies the return value into a thread-safe buffer, unlocks the mutex, and then returns.
 The thread-safe buffer can be dynamically allocated by the wrapper function using malloc, for instance.
-You can require the caller to free the buffer when done, which changes the interface, or you can make the wrapper keep track of a per-thread buffer using thread- specific data.
+You can require the caller to free the buffer when done, which changes the interface, or you can make the wrapper keep track of a per-thread buffer using thread-specific data.

 Alternatively, you could invent a new interface that requires the caller to supply a buffer.
 The caller can use a stack buffer, or a buffer in heap, or, if properly synchronized (by the caller), it can share the buffer between threads.
 Remember that if the wrapper uses thread-specific data to keep track of a per-thread heap buffer, the wrapper can be made compatible with the original interface.
 The other variants require interface changes: The caller must supply different inputs or it must be aware of the need to free the returned buffer.

 A function that keeps persistent state across a sequence of calls is more difficult to encapsulate neatly.
 The static data must be protected throughout.
 The easiest way to do this is simply to change the caller to lock a mutex before the first call and keep it locked until after the final call of a sequence.
 But remember that no other thread can use the function until the mutex is unlocked.
 If the caller does a substantial amount of processing between calls, a major processing bottleneck can occur.
 Of course, this may also be difficult or impossible to integrate into a simple wrapper-the wrapper would have to be able to recognize the first and last of any series of calls.

 A better, but harder, way is to find some way to encapsulate the function (or a set of related functions) into a new thread-safe interface.
 There is no general model for this transformation, and in many cases it may be impossible.
 But often you just need to be creative, and possibly apply some constraints.
 While the library function may not be easy to encapsulate, you may be able to encapsulate "special cases" that you use.
 While strtok, for example, allows you to alter the token delimiters at each call, most code does not take advantage of this flexibility.
-Without the complication of varying delimiters, you could define a new token parsing model on top of strtok where all tokens in a string are found by a thread- safe setup function and stored where they can be retrieved one by one without calling strtok again.
+Without the complication of varying delimiters, you could define a new token parsing model on top of strtok where all tokens in a string are found by a thread-safe setup function and stored where they can be retrieved one by one without calling strtok again.
 Thus, while the setup function would lock a common mutex and serialize access across all threads, the information retrieval function could run without any serialization.